Shikhar1504/Shikhar1504/README.md

 ### 🚀 About Me

-- 🚀 Full-stack developer with strong focus on **scalable backend systems and AI-powered applications**
+- 🚀 Full-stack developer building scalable frontend and backend systems with strong focus on **performance and system design**
 - 🧠 **Codeforces Expert** with strong problem-solving skills and deep understanding of Data Structures & Algorithms
-- 🤖 Building **AI/ML systems** using LLMs, RAG, and real-world integrations
+- 🤖 Exploring **AI/ML systems** including LLMs, RAG, and model-based solutions
 - 💡 Passionate about designing **reliable, high-performance systems** and solving complex engineering problems
 - 💬 Feel free to ask me about **backend systems, MERN stack, AI/ML applications, or competitive programming**
 - 📫 Reach me at: **shikharsinha117@gmail.com**